Indigenous Leafy Vegetables and Herbs in Nigeria

 Thirdly, a small portion of our traditional vegetable species is cultivated domestically while some are seen growing in the wild.

-Also, many people neglect or do not embrace it may be due to a lack of information on the nutritional composition and health benefits.
+Also, many people neglect or do not embrace it may be due to a lack of information on its nutritional composition and health benefits.

 Therefore, it’s good to have a fair knowledge of the nourishing power of these greens to a large extent to assist you effectively in connecting with them.

-For this reason, let’s have a good look at some of the most popular Nigeria green vegetables that grace the table in most homes.
+For this reason, let’s have a good look at some of the most popular Nigerian green vegetables that grace the table in most homes.

 Without much ado, here it goes…